-Georgia workers’ compensation law does not prevent you from raising a claim of medical negligence against an authorized physician.
+Georgia Workers’ Compensation Law does not prevent you from raising a claim of medical negligence against an authorized physician.
 While these laws typically prevent an employee from bringing a negligence, or tort, claim against an employer for an injury that he or she experiences on the job, these limitations do not extend to physicians selected by the employer.
-A malpractice claim can be independently raised aside from the existing workers’ compensation issue.
+In other words, a Medical Malpractice or Medical Negligence Claim can be independently raised aside from the existing Workers’ Compensation Issue.

 Proving Your Malpractice Claim

 If you are dealing with a serious workplace injury or disability, you should be focused on your recovery and moving past your health issues to resume your normal life.
-One of the unexpected challenges in that process can be dealing with a physician or medical facility that is not treating your situation properly, prolonging your healing time or possibly making the condition worse.
-In severe cases, you may wish to bring a medical malpractice claim for your continued suffering.
-Workers’ compensation lawyer Julie A. Rice understands the complexities that injured employees near Atlanta may face.
-Many of our clients have come from Decatur, Marietta, and Lawrenceville, among other communities in Fulton, Clayton, DeKalb, Gwinnett, and Cobb Counties.
-You can contact Julie A. Rice, Attorney at Law, and Affiliates for an initial consultation at (770) 865-8654 and (813) 363-6664, or online.
+One of the unexpected challenges in that process may be dealing with a physician or medical facility that is not treating your situation properly, prolonging your healing time or possibly making the condition worse.
+In certain cases, you may wish to explore the option of bringing a Medical Malpractice Claim against the physicians, hospitals and other medical facilities responsible for Medical Negligence in the handling of your care that has led to your continued suffering.